Trickery is the first book in the Curse of the Gods series, a Fantasy Romance with Polyamory co-written by Jaymin Eve and Jane Washington.

 narrated by Vanessa Moyen

-This book was not at all what I expected.
+This will sound so naive, but Trickery was not at all what I expected.
 It was so much better!
 It instantly became one of those series that I recommend to everyone, whether they asked for it or not.

 Based on the publisher’s summary I expected a pushover silly girl and some cruel slave driver alphas.
 Silly me!

 I have listened to Jaymin Eve’s “Supernatural Prison” series**, so I could have known better.
 But hey, I like being positively surprised.
 It beats getting disappointed.

 After tagging this book on Goodreads I found out about the term “Reverse Harem”.
 Before starting the book, I had expected that we pair one of our five Abcurse brothers off in each of the five books.
 Instead, the story is entirely focused on our heroine Willa who simply gets ALL the Abcurses!
 Whuuut?!?!

 The story takes place in a fantasy world, in the land of Minatsol, where we have three groups of beings: the Dwellers, lowly servants without any special abilities; the Sols, magical beings hoping to ascend; and the Gods who live in Topia.
 Now, Willa is just a dweller and a particularly bad one at that.
 She seems to be cursed by the gods.
 And she stumbles and falls through life causing chaos and accidents wherever she goes.

 However, she is not at all a pushover or silly!
 She actually holds her head high and accepts herself the way she is, not caring much at all what anyone else thinks, even if it’s sols or gods.
 She meets anyone head-on.
 I believe the right words to describe her are: “She does everything with panache”.